44himanshu44/Covid19-Question-and-Answering-system-on-WHO-document/README.md

 ## 📖Note
-The python script downloads the model from google storage, if you want to run the script multiple times you can download the models in zip format from [here](https://storage.googleapis.com/allennlp-public-models/bidaf-elmo-model-2020.03.19.tar.gz) and set the path accordingly
+The python script downloads the model from google storage, if you want to run the script multiple times you can download the model in zip format from [here](https://storage.googleapis.com/allennlp-public-models/bidaf-elmo-model-2020.03.19.tar.gz) and set the path accordingly

 ## 📖Dataset